TiTiKy441/IpHlpApiConnectionsWrapper/README.md

    Retrieves information about all tcp connections owned by processes in the specified network layer (unspecified/ipv4/ipv6)
 5. `GetAllUdpConnections(NetworkType network)`

-   Retrieves information about all tcp connections owned by processes in the specified network layer (unspecified/ipv4/ipv6)
+   Retrieves information about all udp connections owned by processes in the specified network layer (unspecified/ipv4/ipv6)